Rezeptbuch-Team/Rezeptbuch/docs/SAD.md

 ## 3. Architectural Goals and Constraints
-The architecture of Rezeptbuch is shaped by Architecturally Significant Requirements (ASRs) that define the system's quality attributes and constraints.
+The architecture of Rezeptbuch is shaped by Architecturally Significant Requirements (ASR) that define the system's quality attributes and constraints.
 These requirements address critical aspects such as performance, testability, maintainability, usability and scalability.

-For a detailed overview of the ASRs and the associated architectural decisions, refer to the [ASR document](https://github.com/GermanJesus-lul/Rezeptbuch/blob/main/docs/ASR.md).
+For a detailed overview of the ASR and the associated architectural decisions, refer to the [ASR document](https://github.com/GermanJesus-lul/Rezeptbuch/blob/main/docs/ASR.md).